 Overview of the Justice Studies Master’s Program

-(Graduate Advisor: Dr. Roy Roberg)
+(Graduate Advisor: Dr. Alessandro De Giorgi)

 Based on a cohort model, students in our Master’s program are exposed to a rigorous curriculum grounded in theory, methods, and policy.
-Over a 2-year period, students will take core seminars in theory, quantitative methods, statistics, organizational behavior and change, and a capstone course.
-These core seminars are complemented by a wide-variety of elective seminars in qualitative methods, punishment, policing, juvenile justice, criminology, deviance, and law & society.
-Students are required to complete either a graduate project or graduate thesis.
+Over a 2-year period, students will take core seminars in social theory, qualitative and quantitative research methods, history, and justice organizational ethics and change.
+These core seminars are complemented by a wide-variety of elective seminars in punishment, policing, juvenile justice, criminology, deviance, and law & society.
+Students are required to complete either a graduate project (JS 297) or a graduate thesis (JS 299).

 We encourage our graduate students to choose a faculty mentor to work with throughout their graduate career.
 This mentor will work closely with the student on academics, potential research endeavors, as well as post-graduate school options.